This #WBW, Empower Parents and Enable Breastfeeding

-We can never over emphasis the benefits of breastfeeding: Breastfeeding promotes better health for both mothers and children.
+We can never overemphasize the benefits of breastfeeding: Breastfeeding promotes better health for both mothers and children.
 According to UNICEF, breastfeeding could save more than 800,000 lives each year, mostly children under 6 months old.
-Breastfeeding decreases the risk of mothers developing breast cancer, ovarian cancer, type 2 diabetes and heart disease.
+Breastfeeding decreases the risk of mothers developing breast cancer, ovarian cancer, type 2 diabetes, and heart disease.
 According to WHO, breastfeeding could prevent 20,000 maternal deaths each year due to breast cancer.

 The #WBW2019 slogan is “Empower Parents, Enable Breastfeeding.”
-Empowerment is a process that requires evidence-based, unbiased information and support to create the enabling environment where mothers can breastfeed optimally.
+Empowerment is a process that requires evidence-based, unbiased information, and support to create an enabling environment where mothers can breastfeed optimally.
 Breastfeeding is in the mother’s domain and when fathers, partners, families, workplaces, and communities support her, breastfeeding improves.

 This year, activists around the world are working to promote the importance of family-friendly policies to enable breastfeeding and help parents nurture and bond with their children in early life, when it matters most.
-This includes parent friendly workplace that protect and support mothers’ ability to continue breastfeeding upon their return to work.
-Mothers need access access to breastfeeding breaks, a private and hygienic space for expressing breastmilk, and a place to store expressed milk.
+This includes a parent-friendly workplace that protects and supports mothers’ ability to continue breastfeeding upon their return to work.
+Mothers need access to breastfeeding breaks, a private and hygienic space for expressing breastmilk, and a place to store expressed milk.
 Affordable childcare is equally important.
-(Read more: Breastfeeding discrimination at workplace is real)
+(Read more: Breastfeeding discrimination in the workplace is real)

 This also includes enacting paid maternity leave for a minimum of 18 weeks—recommended by WHO—, and paid paternity leave to encourage shared responsibility of caring for their children on an equal basis.
 (Read more: Governor Newsom proposed giving parents six months paid leave)